svera/jwt-php-test/README.md

 restricted one, returning a signed JWT when login credentials are right.
 This token is used in subsequent requests to verify permission.

-To run it, just clone the repository, install dependencies with ```composer install``` and execute internal php web server using
+To run it, just clone the repository, install dependencies with ```composer install``` and execute internal PHP web server using
 ```index.php``` as router: ```php -S localhost:8000 index.php```

 ## Requirements